microsoft/TypeScript-wiki/FAQ.md

 See also [#202](https://github.com/Microsoft/TypeScript/issues/202) for a suggestion tracking making this more intuitive.

-### How do I check at runtime if an object implements some interface?
+### How do I check at run-time if an object implements some interface?

 > I want to write some code like this:
 > ```ts